 3.2.3.2.
 Two source models: ALEXI, DisALEXI

 Two source models account for the differences in aerodynamic resistance between soil and vegetation, which are lumped into a single resistance parameter in single-source models.
-Two source models require estimation of the energy balance and therefore of T1 and T2 over vegetation and soil separately, and so cannot use internal calibration to wet and dry pixels.
+Two source models require estimation of the energy balance and therefore of T1 and T2 over vegetation and soil separately, and so cannot use internal calibration to wet and dry pixels like in SEBAL.
 One popular two-source model, the Atmosphere-Land Exchange Inverse (ALEXI) model uses the Two Source Energy Balance model (TSEB) of Norman et al. (1995).
 In ALEXI, T1 of the soil (T1s) and canopy (T1c) are estimated by separating radiometric temperature (TR) by the vegetation cover fraction: